tiny-pilot/tinypilot/README.md

   --become-method sudo
 ```

-After running these commands, you should be able to access Tiny Pilot through a web browser at:
+After running these commands, you should be able to access TinyPilot through a web browser at:

 * [http://raspberrypi/](http://raspberrypi/)

 ## Developer installation

-If you're interesting in contributing to Tiny Pilot, follow these instructions to install the required developer packages in your development environment:
+If you're interesting in contributing to TinyPilot, follow these instructions to install the required developer packages in your development environment:

 ```bash
 python3.7 -m venv venv